aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

   # The node groups are group of one or two nodes where specific variables can be defined related to the topology
   # and allowed L3 and L2 network services.
-  # All variables defined under `defaults` dictionary can be defined under each node group to overide it.
+  # All variables defined under `defaults` dictionary can be defined under each node group to override it.
   node_groups:

     # node_group_1, will result in stand-alone leaf.
     < node_group_1 >:

-      # Filert L3 and L2 network services based on tenant and tags - and filter | Optional
+      # Filter L3 and L2 network services based on tenant and tags - and filter | Optional
       # If filter is not defined will default to all
       filter:
         tenants: [ < tenant_1 >, < tenant_2 > | default all ]